(If you want to see all my book reviews for 2nd graders, visit this page.)

 I think your 2nd graders will love this engaging, slightly creepy chapter book series.
 Alexander discovers his new town is FILLED WITH MONSTERS!
 And, he’s right in the middle of everything– especially after he finds an old notebook of drawings and facts about monsters.
 Box set here.

-One of our favorite graphic novels, Zita the Spacegirl, is a true friend who not only saves her best friend but the entire galaxy!
+One of our favorite graphic novels, Zita the Spacegirl, is a true friend who not only saves her best friend from kidnappers but also saves the entire galaxy!
 Boxed Set HERE.

 The girls in the Critter Club love animals and want to help them any way they can.
 You’ll find plenty of sweet stories in this series for animal lovers.